soulus98/PoGo-profile-level-scanner/README.md

 serverID and screenshotChannel should probably be set before launching the bot.
 It might freak out otherwise.

 ## Final words
 I am an amateur developer.
 I am also stupid.
 If I've made any mistakes or if you encounter an error, feel free to correct me, yell at me, or make an issue in the issues tab.
+You can find me on discord at soulus98#3935.
 However, there is a known error called "Error: Error: UNKNOWN: unknown error, open ./eng.traineddata".
-I have no idea what causes this but I am looking into it
+I have no idea what causes this but I am looking into it.